justinmtech/justinmtech/README.md

 Hi, I’m Justin!

-I'm a Software Developer with 3 years of experience programming, and 8 years of experience in the game industry.
+I'm a Software Developer with 3 years of experience programming, and 8 years of experience making online games.
-My latest role was as the Lead Game Developer at TipsyCoin (https://tipsycoin.io).
+My previous role was as the Lead Game Developer at TipsyCoin (https://tipsycoin.io).
 Currently I am freelancing and searching for a full-time role as a developer since that project was finished.

-I used to run ConspiracyCraft, which was a Minecraft server home to 250k unique players over its lifespan (2013-2020).
+I also created and managed ConspiracyCraft, a Minecraft server that was home played by 250,000 unique players over its lifespan (2013-2020).
 You can check it out here: https://conspiracycraft.net.

+I'm based in the US and enjoy nice bike rides, old runescape soundtracks, learning new things and building cool software!

+Feel free to say hi or reach out with a business proposal!

+Email: contact@justinmtech.com

+Discord: Jamm#0747

 <!---
 justinmtech/justinmtech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.